 rent.
 There are very few circumstances where we will pay

-Housing Benefit direct to you.
-If you have any further
+Housing Benefit direct to the landlord.
+If you have any

 What can I do if my tenant has rent arrears?